woAIxuexiSR/SRT/example/readme.md

-# SRT Scene Configuration File
+# SuperRay Scene Configuration File

-Welcome to the readme for the scene configuration file of SRT!
+Welcome to the readme for the scene configuration file of SuperRay!
 This document serves as your comprehensive guide to understanding the structure and available options within the scene configuration file.
-By following this guide, you will gain the necessary knowledge to effectively build and utilize SRT for your ray tracing needs.
+By following this guide, you will gain the necessary knowledge to effectively build and utilize SuperRay for your ray tracing needs.

 ## 1. File Structure

-The SRT scene configuration file is structured as a JSON document.
+The SuperRay scene configuration file is structured as a JSON document.
 It allows you to specify all the necessary rendering parameters.

 The file consists of three sections: "render," "passes," and "scene."
 The "render" section serves to define the core parameters of the renderer.
 The "passes" section is dedicated to defining the render passes to be employed.
 Lastly, the "scene" section encompasses all the scene properties.